 The trail intersects the Alta Trail in a little fern-filled meadow surrounded by a striking collection of towering sequoias.
 Although few visitors make it here, I think it's one of the most beautiful spots in the Giant Forest.
 It's worth taking a little detour and walking up the Alta Trail for a few yards to get a better view of the meadow.

-From the meadow, the trail passes through an unsually tall patch of ferns that can get up to chest high by the end of the summer.
+From the meadow, the trail passes through an unsually tall patch of ferns that sometimes gets up to chest high by the end of the summer.
 It then descends through a shallow depression alongside a burbling (but unseen) creek.
 A narrow strip of lush groundcover runs along the bottom of the depression, mostly lupines that bloom purple in the early summer.

 Turn left onto the paved Congress Trail.
-The forest here is less attractive than it was along the preceding miles of trail; it has a rather stark, severe appearance, with no groundcover or understory foliage.
-But this area does have the biggest sequoias of the hike, and some truly impressive mammoth trees can be seen right next to the trail.
+The forest in this area has a rather stark, severe appearance because it lacks groundcover or understory foliage, but it has the biggest sequoias of the hike, and some truly impressive mammoth trees can be seen right next to the trail.

 At the next two intersections, continue straight ahead on the Alta Trail.
 At the second intersection, leave the paved loop and begin a gentle descent along a low, wide, gently-sloped ridge.
 The severe, otherworldly appearance and the immense trees continue.